 It lays a solid foundation to pursue the complex sale.

-Information gleaned from the buyer through the Assessment Tool and Value Calculator provides the foundation for a business case that defines the problem and a solution while the ROI Tool and TCO Tool provide it with data of interest to the financial team.
+Information gleaned from the buyer through assessment tools and value calculators provides the foundation for a business case that defines the problem and a solution while ROI tools and TCO tools provide it with data of interest to the financial team.

 Another acronym, MEDDIC stands for: